neoedenergo/useful-commands/README.md

 # useful-commands

-Useful commands that I keep here not to forget them.
+Just some useful commands on Linux that I keep here for when I need them.